Chris-J-Patrick/Detailing-Website-React/README.md

 The rewards system is a key feature that incentivizes customer loyalty by awarding points for various actions.

 - **Points Tracking**: Each user has an associated rewards balance that is updated based on their spending.
 - **Redeeming Points**: Users can redeem their accumulated points for discounts on services.
+When a user opts to redeem their points, the following process occurs:

+  1. **API Call to Acuity Scheduling**: The frontend triggers an API call to the backend, which then communicates with the Acuity Scheduling API.
+The backend sends a request to generate a discount coupon code based on the user's redeemed points.

+  2. **Coupon Generation**: The Acuity API processes the request and returns a unique coupon code.
+The discount value corresponds to the number of points the user has redeemed.

+  3. **Database Update**: The backend updates the user's record in MongoDB, adding the newly generated coupon code to the user's account.
+This ensures the user can view and utilize the coupon in future transactions.

-- **Tier Management**: The system includes tiered rewards, where users earn different discounts based on the number of points accumulated.
+  4. **User Notification**: The frontend provides the user with feedback, confirming the successful redemption of points and displaying the new coupon code along with its applicable discount.
+The user can then use this coupon during their next booking or purchase.- **Tier Management**: The system includes tiered rewards, where users earn different discounts based on the number of points accumulated.

 #### 3. **Appointment Integration**